 In contrast, elderberry extracts should not be taken daily, ideally.
 A great many people have expressed interest in doing exactly this, and I would have to advice against this stratagem: elderberry is certainly not required for normal functioning, unlike Vitamin D, vitamin C, omega 3 fatty acids, and even probiotics (which may play a role in shaping the gut microbiome, which in turn has a tremendous effect on health).
 Elderberry extracts actually exert their anti-viral effects in part by inhibiting ribsome functioning,which means they affect protein production, and hence in theory could affect any rapidly dividing cell in a dose-dependent manner.
 They may exacerbate autoimmune diseases and their long term safety has not been studied.

 Small (non-medicinal quantities) of turmeric in combination with black pepper can be taken daily by older people: this may be a particularly good idea for individuals with or at risk for metabolic syndrome.
 There is a wealth of literature on this, but I will highlight this analysis which suggests that it may be helpful in diabetics.
-If anybody wishes to take medicinal quantities of turmeric in a bio-available form for any number of conditions (cancer, osteoarthritis, other chronic pain conditions, metabolic syndrome, and so on) I would suggest that they do so in consultation with their doctor, as turmeric in particular can interfere w/ certain medications.
+If anybody wishes to take medicinal quantities of turmeric in a bio-available form for any number of conditions (cancer, osteoarthritis, other chronic pain conditions, metabolic syndrome, and so on), I would suggest that they do so in consultation with their doctor, as turmeric in particular can interfere w/ certain medications.
 Memorial Sloan Kettering has an excellent resource page on turmeric.
+I should emphasize that turmeric is a potentially extremely useful supplement for cancer patients, as its anti-viral, anti-microbial, and anti-inflammatory effects may really help protect those with immune systems weakened by chemotherapy and radiation.
+It could also combat some of the mechanisms by which drug resistance develops, and it also is anti-angiogeneic, so it could help in the fight against cancer itself.
+However, as noted previously, some of the medications turmeric interferes with includes certain drugs used in cancer, so check with your doctor, please.

-I do not advice that children be given turmeric + pepper daily, though it is definitely advisable to give turmeric + black pepper, as well as elderberry extracts if they are showing signs of infection.
+I do not advice that children be given turmeric + pepper or elderberry daily, though it is definitely advisable to give these if they are showing signs of infection.

 Over the many years since I have written this post, I have had multiple threatened infections, most of which were (coincidence or not) staved off within a day by taking all of these in combination.
 If in case there has ever been a fever, that has gone within a 24-36 hour period.
 I have also tried these (absolutely safe) experiments on all my family members, and they claim all of these (especially the probiotic and the turmeric-in-milk-with-pepper home brew) have helped.
 All of this is done for my toddler daughter as well, and again, it really seems to help, especially the Florastor + BioGaia combination for GI infections.
 As she has gotten older, the bioavailable turmeric and elderberry have seemingly helped her get over her very rare infections astonishingly quickly.